Request an Appointment with a Pediatric Specialist

 At Arnold Palmer Hospital for Children, we offer comprehensive services and award-winning healthcare.
 Request an appointment with pediatric specialist.
 Our staff will follow up with you to confirm the appointment time, location and date.

 Pediatric neuropsychology is a specialty that involves the evaluation of cognition and behavior as it relates to brain functioning.
 The pediatric neuropsychologist is a licensed psychologist with expertise in the development of brain structures and systems.
 We offer neuropsychological care and evaluation for pediatric patients experiencing cognitive or behavioral problems.
 Our pediatric neuropsychologists conduct comprehensive evaluations, interpret test results and make recommendations based on those results.

-Children experiencing difficulties in the areas of memory, reasoning, attention, behavior, socialization or emotional control are referred by a physician or other professional.
-These difficulties may be due to a disease or inborn developmental problem that affects the brain in some way or they may be due to brain injury resulting from an accident, birth trauma or other physical stress.
+Children with medical conditions experiencing difficulties in the areas of memory, reasoning, attention, behavior, or problem-solving are referred by a physician or other professional.
+These difficulties may be due to a disease or congenital developmental problem that affects the brain in some way or they may be due to brain injury resulting from an accident, birth trauma or other physical stress.

 At what age can my child obtain a neuropsychological evaluation?